visalsrimanga/Fuel-Pass-App-Clone/README.md

 # National Fuel Pass App Clone
 This is a desktop application and it is a clone version of the existing [National Fuel Pass](https://fuelpass.gov.lk) web application.
-In that application there are separate logins for both admin and other users where, admin has the privileges to change the weekly quota of fuel and user removal.
+In that application, there are separate logins for both the admin and other users where the admin has the privileges to change the weekly quota of fuel and user removal.
 Normal users can register and then login to the fuel pass app.

-###Languages & Tools
+### Languages & Tools
-In this app, JavaFX was used for all user interfaces and Java was used for developed back-end logic.
+In this app, JavaFX was used for all user interfaces and Java was used to develop back-end logic.
 * Java
 * JavaFX

 ### Welcome Page
-First user interface of the app as below image and navigation of the app as descriped below.
+The first user interface of the app is the below image and the navigation of the app is described below.
 - *Registration form by clicking "Register Button"*
 - *Login form by clicking "Login Button"*
-- *Admin Login by clicking "Icon" which is in Top-right corner*
+- *Admin Login by clicking "Icon" which is in the top-right corner*
-- *Welcome form from anywhere of the app by clicking "Icon" which is Top-left corner* <br>
+- *Welcome form from anywhere in the app by clicking "Icon" which is Top-left corner* <br>

 ![plot](./src/main/resources/images/welcomepage.png)